-- Identify your ideal learners.
-The clearer you are in who you serve with your online course, the easier it will be to find those people, recruit those people, and deliver something meaningful to those people.
+- Identify your ideal students.
+Get clear on who you serve with your online course.
+It will become easier to find those people, recruit them, and deliver something meaningful.
 This is critical no matter what course platform you ultimately decide to use–Teachable or one of the different Teachable alternatives.

 - Market your online course.
 Once you have an online course, then you actually need to market it to your ideal learners.
 This has typically been done via a ton of email, webinars, and marketing landing pages designed to deliver a hard sell to prospective students.

 - Ensure learners apply your online course to their lives.
 The biggest opportunity available for both aspiring and established course creators to distinguish their courses from the competition is paying attention to how your learners become a community mastering your topic together.
 Increasingly, this focus on community is unlocking faster growth, better results, and the ability to charge a premium for a new generation of online course creators, especially as more people seek to launch their own online courses.

 In this context, let’s now look at where Teachable works, where it falls short, and six alternatives to Teachable you can choose to explore from here.

 With Teachable, you can go from idea to execution pretty quickly.
 It’s pretty simple to get up and running, and doesn’t require special technical skills or coding to get your course materials in place.
 It also has payment processing you can configure in different ways to bundle your courses or offer ongoing access with a subscription fee.

 Teachable also has an interesting pricing model that lets creators start at no cost.
 Build your online course and enroll students, and you only pay when your course sells.
 There are fees with each transaction that are based on a flat fee and a percentage of your course price.
 This is convenient if you’re experimenting, but it can start to feel steep once your course is selling well.